anhquan99/markdown/Technical/Clean code/Clean code.md

 	- Mayfly variables
 		- Initialize variables just-in-time
 		- Do 1 thing
-	- Strive for 0-3 parameters
+	- Strive for 0–3 parameters
 	- Watch for flag arguments - a sign the function doing 2 things
 # Classes
-- # When to create
+- When to create
 	- New concept
 	- Low Cohesion
 	- Promote reuse
 	- Reduce complexity
 	- Clarify parameters
-- # Cohesion - Strongly related methods
+- Cohesion - Strongly related methods
-- # When is a class to small?
+- When is a class to small?
 	-  Inappropriate intimacy
 	- Feature envy
 	- Too many pieces
-- # Primitive obsession
+- Primitive obsession
 	- Helps reader conceptualize
-	- Implicit -> Explicit
+	- Implicit → Explicit
 	- Encapsulation
 	- Aids maintenance
-- # Principle of Proximity
+- Principle of Proximity
 	- Strive to make code read from top to bottom when possible
 	- Keep related actions together
 # Comments
-- Comments can be a signal or a noise depend on how the progammer use it.
+- These can be a signal or a noise, depend on how the programer use it.
-- # Rules:
+- Rules:
 	- Prefer expressive code over comments
 	- Use comments when code alone can't be sufficient
 - TODO comment